falconry/falcon/docs/user/faq.rst

 Starting with version 3.0, the `ASGI <https://asgi.readthedocs.io/en/latest/>`_ flavor of Falcon now proudly supports :any:`asyncio`!
-Use the :class:`falcon.asgi.App` class to create an async application.
+Use the :class:`falcon.asgi.App` class to create an async application, and serve it via an :ref:`ASGI application server <install_asgi_server>` such as Uvicorn.

 Alternatively, IO-bound WSGI applications can be scaled using the battle-tested `gevent <http://www.gevent.org/>`_ library via Gunicorn or uWSGI.